Emotional Development in Psychoanalysis, Attachment Theory and Neuroscience - Green, Viviane (2003)

 Personality Development: A Psychoanalytic Perspective - Hindle, Debbie & Smith, Marta Vaciago (1999)

 Personality Development is a comprehensive overview of infant observation and personality development.
 It starts at inter-utero life and goes through to adulthood, focusing on the emotional tasks involved at each stage of development and the interplay of internal processes and external circumstances.

 Sibling Matters: A Psychoanaltyic, Developmental and Systemic Approach - Hindle, Debbie & Sherwin-White, Susan (2014)

 This original book gives a timely exploration of the importance of sibling relationships from a multi-disciplinary perspective.
 It presents for the first time an account of the work on brothers and sisters by Sigmund Freud, Melanie Klein and Anna Freud, whose pioneering and vital work on sibling issues has not been systematically examined before.
-It also explores the important contributions to our understanding of siblings from developmental research, systemic therapy and attachment theory.

 On Children Who Privilege the Body: Reflections of an Independent Psychotherapist - Horne, Ann (2018)